Knocked down, but not out - A review of the ICC’s new concussion replacement regulations

 - How do football lawyers differ to football agents?
 An interview with Daniel Geey

-Ed has a busy criminal practice in the Crown, Magistrates’ and Youth Courts and has been instructed in a wide range of criminal matters.
+He also has a busy criminal practice in the Crown, Magistrates’ and Youth Courts and has been instructed in a wide range of criminal matters.
 Those who instruct him have noted his meticulous preparation and he has been described as very approachable and professional in his manner.
 Furthermore, Ed has a growing practice in Financial Crime both for the defence and prosecution.